Free Lutheran Bible College and Seminary: Seminary

 The AFLC established a theological seminary committed to historic Lutheran theology that opened in September 1964.
 The Free Lutheran Seminary only admits men into the school.
 Students attend seminary classes for three years.
 The fourth year is an internship at one of the AFLC churches.
+Current enrollment hovers around 20 students.

 As an institution of the AFLC, the seminary believes and teaches that: